janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Validate the data and files entered by the student
+## 2. Validate the Data and Files Entered by the Student

 ### Data and File Validation
 This is used to ensure that the student enters valid and complete data and uploads files that are in the correct format and size.